Complementary Health Approaches

 Besides contamination and drug interactions, there are other safety concerns about some dietary supplements.

 - Some supplements can be toxic.
-For example, the herbs kava and comfrey can cause liver damage.
+For example, the herb kava can cause liver damage.
 Colloidal silver supplements can cause a permanent grayish/bluish discoloration of the skin.

 - Some supplements may cause problems if you have surgery.
 They may increase the risk of bleeding or affect your response to anesthesia.